 The mature Sycamore Tree at junction of The Rise/ Trees Road was sadly was felled in November for safety reasons.
 It was dead on one side.
 DLRCC Parks have assured MMRA that a replacement tree will be planted when the root system allows.

 The Willow Tree near junction with The Rise has overhanging branches are obscuring traffic visibility at this junction.
 MMRA have requested the branches be trimmed.
 Pending an update.

 MMRA negotiated with the Council for two years to plant large Mature Beech trees at the South Avenue/ Lower Kilmacud Road junction, which we contributed €200 towards.

 When the road works took place at the junction of Lower Kilmacud Road/South Avenue, MMRA liaised closely with the contractor to preserve and eventually move the granite place name stone back, so it was not obscured by the many poles.

-Clare worked with Dlr CoCo to protect the Honey Locus tree MMRA planted at the back of the stone.
+Clare worked with DLRCC to protect the Honey Locus tree MMRA planted at the back of the stone.
 The tree was temporarily rehomed in a pot in Clare’s front garden for safe-keeping.
-After two years of minding, it has recently been replanted about 10 feet back from the stone in a less congested position.
+After two years of minding, it was recently replanted about 10 feet back from the stone in a less congested position.